-Introduction to chapter 2 X-tra
+Introduction to chapter II X-tra

 Welcome to the revision of Learn Greenlandic with Per Langgård